screwdriver-cd/screwdriver/design/sd-local.md

 3. Validate screwdriver.yaml
    - Validate yaml
    - Get Template/Step information
+   - Merge Template／Step information and Meta／Secrets from sd-local options
+   - Format in the same format as payload from /v4/builds/{id}
 4. Pull Launcher Image from Docker Hub
 5. Copy the binaries under `/opt/sd/` from Launcher Container to the common volume
 6. Pull Build Image from Docker Hub